 Leaders who avoid conflict at all costs will find themselves regretting it down the road.
 Timing is everything when it comes to dealing with conflict.
 It can be challenging to determine when to intervene if there is hard evidence that an employee has a history of wrongdoing that is negatively impacting their work performance of others.

 If your team members know that the conflict must be dealt with, but you are waiting to take action, then you can potentially lose the respect of your coworkers and those that you lead.
 See there’s an issue with employees not trusting your time clock software?
 Then start to look for a viable alternative to reduce workplace tensions.

 Being a good leader is about taking action and confronting conflict at its root cause before it’s too late.
 If you wait too long, those around you will start to take action, and you will lose respect as a leader.
 If others see that you are not mature enough as a leader to act, this can put your reputation and job at risk.

 How you deal with conflict can make or break you, but more than anything, it will reveal your leadership qualities and capabilities.

 Conflict can quickly become complicated and unmanageable if you don’t understand the boundaries of your employees.
 Everyone approaches conflict differently, so you must know the potential risks and rewards of conflict resolution within the limits of your employees.

 As a leader you can help others understand when they cross the line, you can identify behavioral tendencies that often trigger individual attitudes, you can help provoke a mindset shift and even demonstrate a lack of self-awareness.
-This can all be accomplished through the help of coaching sessions where you can begin to set expectations for each of your employees.
+This can all be accomplished through the help of coaching sessions where you can begin to set expectations for each of your employees and find common ground across different communication styles.
 Not only does this allow you to identify their conflict boundaries, but you can also establish guidelines that will help to prevent future conflict.